 In December 2011, the PaDEP announced a \$1 million grant award to help develop electric vehicle infrastructure on the System.
-The grant recipient, Car Charging Group Inc., will install charging stations at all of the System's 17 service plazas.
+The grant recipient, Car Charging Group Inc., will install charging stations at all 15 of the System's mainline service plazas.
 The Commission has also committed additional funding of up to \$500,000 to upgrade the electrical systems at the plazas to accommodate the charging stations.
-The first phase of the work will be incorporated into ongoing service-plaza renovations between Harrisburg and New Jersey.
-Later phases will involve service plazas between Harrisburg and Ohio, and then along the Northeast Extension.
-The first phase of the project, involving five service plazas, was completed during the second half of 2014 with the balance of the project to be completed by the end of 2015.
+The first two phases of the work have been completed.
+Phase 3 installations are complete at Oakmont and New Stanton; and installations at North and South Somerset, and North and South Midway are estimated to be complete in April of 2016.
+The Phase 4 tentative award date is March of 2016 and includes Sideling Hill, Blue Mountain, Cumberland Valley, Highspire, Lawn, and Valley Forge.
+The estimated Phase 4 completion date is July of 2016.